hypo69/hypo/pytest/gemini - set 4/en/src/product/_examples/__init__.md

     assert __details__ != ""

-# Example test demonstrating a hypothetical function from the file
+# Example test demonStarting a hypothetical function from the file
 # (replace with actual tests if functions exist in the file)
 def test_hypothetical_function():
     """This is a placeholder for tests of hypothetical functions."""